Chapter 16 : 15- The Mind of a Minister

 Before the dust could settle, Harry found himself rise out of the Pensive as the memory came to a close.
 “Mosby Elfrin,” Kingsley said, still looking down into the Pensive.
 “He was a Law Enforcer who made his way up the ranks by imprisoning Muggle-borns and going after members of the Order if they fell for the Taboo.
 Percy did some research and his file’s gone too.”

 “So the files of everyone who we know to be a part of the Death Eaters are gone?”
 Harry asked and Kingsley nodded.

-“A hand full of the Ministers feel that they too might have information concerning this and I will be organising this meeting, again, with the help of Percy and Hermione and I will be keeping you up to date with it so you can arrange security.”
-And as Kingsley made to leave he said finally, not looking at Harry “You’re doing a good job.”
+Kingsley nodded.
+“A hand-full of the Ministers feel that they too might have information concerning this and I will be organising this meeting, again with the help of Percy and Hermione, and I will be keeping you up to date with it so you can arrange security.”
+And as Kingsley made to leave he said finally, not looking at Harry “Good job today.”
 And, leaving Harry speechless, he closed the door behind him.

 Aberthol Edward Evens.

 Born: Twelfth, January, Nineteen-Thirty to Edward Samuel Evans (Deceased) (See more detail on page three) and Sian Elizabeth Evens (Née Davies)(See more detail on page four) in Portmeirion Village, Wales.